CSRF Protection

 The security benefits vastly outweigh the negligible performance cost.

-CSRF protection in Trongate: When fully implemented, it will be automatic, secure, and zero configuration.
-Just use the form helpers and validation - the framework will handle the rest.
+CSRF protection in Trongate: It is automatic, secure, and zero configuration.
+Just use the form helpers and validation - the framework handles the rest.

 What's Next